In this post, we will look at wrist data from U.S. Open champion Bryson DeChambeau from his driver swing.

 wrist FLEXION (-) / EXTENSION (+)

-1. Bryson is actually in flexion at address -13 degrees.
+1. Bryson is actually in flexion at address (-13 degrees).
 He tries to match his impact position.
-This is unusual but exactly what Bryson has been doing (check out his quote below).
-The jumbo grips and extremely weak left hand grip are also likely the cause of this phenomenon.
+The jumbo grips and extremely weak left hand grip likely the cause this phenomenon.

-2. Bryson adds extension very late in his backswing, he has a bit of extension at the top (11 degrees) and he adds very little additional extension in transition (max 14 degrees extended).
-Overall he does not have excessive extension at the top.
+2. Bryson adds extension very late in his backswing.
+He has a bit of extension at the top (+11 degrees) and adds very little additional extension in transition (max 14 degrees extended).
+Overall, he does not have excessive extension at the top.

-3. At impact Bryson is flexed (bowed) -20 degrees, so he has actually taken out all the extension and added more flexion than he had at address.
+3. At impact, Bryson is flexed (bowed) -20 degrees.
+He has taken out all extension and added more flexion than he had at address.
 Bryson does not add additional flexion through impact.
-After impact Bryson is slowly adding extension, but little compared to other players.
+After impact, Bryson is slowly adding extension, but smaller amounts compared to other players.

-So Bryson has relatively stable wrist extension throughout the swing and does not release his clubhead speed by massive extension after impact.
+Bryson DeChambeau has relatively stable lead wrist extension throughout the swing.
+He does not release his clubhead speed with massive extension after impact.
 So how does he release the speed?
-The answer is ROTATION of the lead wrist
+The answer is ROTATION of the lead wrist.

 Source: Golf.com article, link below